 - The insurance is required but you are suggested to purchase upon your arrival.

 Your host and the departmental head will need to fill in a request form online from VIS to provide the necessary details pertaining to the activities of the proposed J-1 Scholar.
 The VIS will start processing your DS-2019 once your full application and documents are received.
 This usually takes one to two weeks.
 Once your DS-2019 form(s) is(are) ready, the Department will pick it up and send you by express mail at your local address.
 Please make sure the address at your Demographic Data Form is current.

 Now you are ready to apply for a J-1/2 visa at US embassy or consulates.
 You should work with your scholarship sponsors for any further requirements.

 The whole process might take one to three months, so prepare early and wait patiently.

 We look forward to seeing you at Stony Brook!

-Note: This is not an official guide.
-It is prepared by Dr. Gang He with the real experience and input from Dr. BAI Hongtao to facilitate visiting scholar/student's paperwork.
+Note: This is not an official guide, you should always refer to your department and VIS for updated information.
+The guide is prepared by Dr. Gang He with the real experience and input from Dr. BAI Hongtao and other visiting scholars to facilitate visiting scholar/student's paperwork.